Anderbone/myblog/content/posts/share-made-in-shenzhen.md

-title = "The story of a Shenzhen worker in 2000" tags = ["china"] toc = true
+title = "The story of a Shenzhen worker in 2000" tags = ["china"] toc = true draft = true
 +++

 > It's from a Chinese podcast Story FM [故事FM, eposide 664](https://storyfm.cn/episodes/e664/), they invite people to tell their own real life stories.

 > Shenzhen is one of the largest cities in China, most made-in-China electronics come from Shenzhen.

-> [Original page (wechat alert)](https://mp.weixin.qq.com/s/WrCJxqycUF7rW-q2RrAf_A) contains many pictures at that time, this is a translated version by myself.
+> [Original page (wechat)](https://mp.weixin.qq.com/s/WrCJxqycUF7rW-q2RrAf_A) contains many pictures at that time, this is a translated version.

 In 1998, I graduated from junior high school and wanted to go out to work, but my mother wouldn't let me.